overture-stack/SONG/docs/usage/06-client-reference.md

 ## Need Help?

-If you encounter any issues or have questions about our API, please don't hesitate to reach out through our relevant[community support channels](/community/support)
+If you encounter any issues or have questions, please don't hesitate to reach out through our relevant [community support channels](/community/support)